bil/licorice/README.md

 ## Software Prerequisites and Setup

 Python:

 ```
 pip install argparse yaml jinja2 toposort psutil literal_eval
+pip install portio SharedArray
 ```

-and install numpy, scipy, cython, and numba from source.
+Install numpy, scipy, cython, and numba from source.
 OR NUMPY WITH ANACONDA/INTEL MKL?
+DO WE NEED TO DETAIL HOW TO INSTALL THESE FROM SOURCE?

 Add the following to your .bashrc file:

 ```
 if [ -f ~/LiCoRICE/.bash_aliases ]; then
     . ~/LiCoRICE/.bash_aliases
 fi
 ```

 and reload your bashrc:
 ```
-source .bashrc
+source ~/.bashrc
 ```

 ## Running the System